niplav/site/code/process/README.md

 ## Notes

 - The substance lists are hardcoded constants — edit `MORNING_SUBSTANCES` / `EVENING_SUBSTANCES` in the config section to change them.
+- **Exclusions**: Use `--exclude sub1,sub2` to prevent specific substances from being recommended.
+The GP is still trained on the full data (so it learns their effects), but they won't appear in recommendations.
+For permanent exclusions, add them to `EXCLUDED_SUBSTANCES` in the config.
 - Mood variables are aggregated to daily means.
 Mental variables use one reading per day.
 - State files are per-period: `gp_data_{variable}_{morning,evening}.json`, `gp_model_{variable}_{morning,evening}.pkl`.